-After reset, ARM Cortex-M CPUs use an initial interrupt vector table located in ROM at address 0×00 .
-It contains the initial stack pointer as well as the addresses of all exception handlers, which are defined in a C source or assembly file in the CPU specific subdirectory.
-All interrupt handler function addresses have to be present in that file at compile time as long as the table is kept in ROM.
+After reset, ARM Cortex-M CPUs use an initial interrupt vector table located at address 0x00.
+It typically contains the initial stack pointer as well as the addresses of all exception handlers required by the application, but at minimum must contain the initial stack pointer and the address of the Reset_Handler().